 Launched in October, 2011, CHASES strives to be the intellectual and institutional home for scholars working on the history of agriculture, rural life, science, and the environment in the American South.
-Building on the MSU faculty's expertise in these subjects, CHASES will sponsor pre‑ and post‑doctoral fellows, seminars, a lecture series, graduate assistantships and more.
-The center is hard at work securing an endowment that will ensure that all of our programs will soon be operational.
-If you have any questions about CHASES or wish to make a donation, please contact the center's director, James C. Giesen.
+Building on the MSU faculty's expertise in these subjects, CHASES sponsors a lecture series, graduate assistantships, seminars and more.
+The center is hard at work securing an endowment that will allow it to expand its programs by initiating pre- and postdoctoral fellowships among other things.
+If you have any questions about CHASES or wish to make a donation, please contact the center's director, Mark Hersey, at email@example.com.

 The core faculty of CHASES is: